Michelle Rowland

 Michelle Anne Rowland (born 16 November 1971) is an Australian politician.
+She is serving as the Attorney-General of Australia in the second Albanese ministry since 13 May 2025.
 She is a member of the Australian Labor Party (ALP) and has represented the Division of Greenway in the House of Representatives since 2010.
-She was a member of the shadow ministry from 2013 to 2022, and was elected President of the Australian Labor Party (NSW Branch) in October 2021.
-She is now the Minister for Communications in the government of Anthony Albanese following the ALP's victory in the 2022 Australian federal election.
+She was a member of the shadow ministry from 2013 to 2022, and was elected President of the New South Wales Labor Party in October 2021.
+She was previously the Minister for Communications from 2022 to 2025 in the first Albanese ministry.

 Early years and background

-Rowland was born in Blacktown in Sydney.
+Rowland was born on 16 November 1971 in Blacktown in Sydney.
 Her mother is Fijian, but she does not hold dual citizenship as the Fijian constitution at the time did not allow for citizenship to pass through the maternal line.
 She was raised in Seven Hills.
 She was educated at Our Lady of Mercy College, Parramatta and the University of Sydney.
 Rowland was a senior telecommunications lawyer with law firm Gilbert + Tobin in Sydney.
 She lives in the electorate at Glenwood.
 Rowland was a Director of the Western Sydney Area Health Service from 2000 to 2004 and is a former local councillor (Ward 2, 2004–2008) and deputy mayor of Blacktown (2007–2008).

 Federal politics

 At the 2010 Australian federal election, Rowland won the Australian House of Representatives seat of Greenway for Labor, following the 2009 electoral distribution which had made Greenway notionally Labor, on a margin of 5.7 points.
 The seat was previously held by Liberal Louise Markus, who contested the more marginal seat of Macquarie at the 2010 federal election.
 Rowland was re-elected to the seat at the 2013 federal election with an increased majority, and was also subsequently appointed to the Labor opposition's frontbench as Shadow Assistant Minister for Communications as well as Shadow Minister for Citizenship and Multiculturalism.
 In October 2015, Rowland was elevated to Shadow Minister for Small Business as well as continuing as Shadow Minister for Citizenship and Multiculturalism.

 In the lead-up to the 2013 federal election, campaign opinion polls had shown that she would lose Greenway.
-However, her subsequent victory was helped during the campaign by the high profile blunder of the Liberal Party candidate Jaymes Diaz, when he could not state clearly the Coalition's policy on asylum seekers.
+However, her subsequent victory was helped during the campaign by the high-profile blunder of the Liberal Party candidate Jaymes Diaz, when he could not state clearly the Coalition's policy on asylum seekers.